 Connolly-Langevin Reintroduce FAST Voting ACT

 Today, Representatives Gerald E. Connolly (D-VA) and James Langevin (D-RI) reintroduced the FAST Voting Act.
-The legislation aims to improve voter participation, encourage automatic voter registration and enhance voting system security.
+The legislation aims to enhance voting system security, improve voter participation, and encourage automatic voter registration.

 “Access to the ballot is fundamental to American democracy,” said Rep. Gerry Connolly (D-VA).
 “In recent years, several states have taken action to restrict the franchise under the guise of preventing “voter fraud."
+And earlier this month, North Carolina’s state electoral board was forced to call a new election in the race for the 9th congressional district because Republican operatives were caught stealing minority and senior votes.
 America doesn’t have a voter fraud problem; we have a participation problem.
-Rather than erect barriers, we should be looking for innovative ways to expand the franchise and streamline the voting process.”
+Rather than erect barriers, we should be looking for innovative ways to expand the franchise, protect the ballot, and streamline the voting process.”

 Voter turnout in the United States remains extremely low when compared with other established democracies, placing the country 31st among the 35 countries in the Organization for Economic Cooperation and Development.
 For example, in the 2016 election, only 59 percent of eligible voters cast a ballot for president.
 Those voters who did make it to the polls relied on outdated voting equipment.
 According to the Brennan Center for Justice, at least 43 states used equipment more than a decade old.
 This led to equipment breakdown and long lines.